Suspected Drive-by Shooting at Bois D'Orange - HTS News 4orce

-Major crimes in the police force are reportedly investigating a suspected drive-by shooting.
+Major crimes in the police force is reportedly investigating a suspected drive-by shooting.

-Reportedly, between 8 a.m and 9 a.m June 20th, masked gunman allegedly opened fire on a motorcyclist at Bois D’Orange, Gros – Islet.
-The alleges shooters alighted from what eyewitnesses say was a white vehicle before speeding off from the scene.
+Reportedly, between 8 a.m and 9 a.m June 20th, masked gunmen allegedly opened fire on a motorcyclist at Bois D’Orange, Gros – Islet.
+The alleged shooters alighted from what eyewitnesses say was a vehicle before speeding off from the scene.

 The motorcyclist, who also fled the scene, according to witnesses reportedly sustained a gunshot wound to the arm.